Model 3 Black Interior – Click to Enlarge

 For a quiet car it’s quite noisy.

 The whine from the front motor and gears is distinctive and a little intrusive at around 30-50 mph, especially when maintaining a steady speed.
-Under gentle acceleration a growl is heard from the front motor and gears, something that might appeal to ‘piston heads’ who dislike totally silent electric cars.
+Under gentle acceleration a growl is heard from the front motor and gears.
+It’s a “woody” sound, not at all “tinny”. something that might appeal to ‘piston heads’ who dislike totally silent electric cars.
 Personally I could do without it.
 Better sound proofing for AWD vehicles should be considered by Tesla.
 The new Nissan LEAF is much quieter than the AWD Model 3.
 I haven’t driven the RWD Model 3 to know if the rear motor whine is intrusive or not, I suspect not.

 Proprietary Tesla charging connector is a nuisance.